Rabusi/Balancing-Privacy-and-Action-Performance-A-Penalty-Driven-Approach-to-Image-Anonymization/index.md

 ---
-title: Balancing Privacy and Action Performance: A Penalty-Driven Approach to Image Anonymization
+title: "Balancing Privacy and Action Performance: A Penalty-Driven Approach to Image Anonymization"
 ---

 # Balancing Privacy and Action Performance: A Penalty-Driven Approach to Image Anonymization